calvin-mar/csc362-proj-FALL25-PandZ/README.md

 - [ ] Admin needs to be able to add department accounts and govt_worker accounts (or promote clients to them)
 - [ ] Account management (add emails to clients, allow clients to change passwords, perhaps add password recovery????)
 - [ ] Consider changing password handling over to a password manager
+- [ ] Post Redirect Get on all pages
+- [ ] Functionize php and create tests for them.